Tee-Ball League (4 years old)

 Rookie League (6* and 7 years old ONLY)

 An introduction to team play with emphasis on further skill development.
 A pitching machine is used to provide more consistent pitching to help the boys develop more confidence in their batting.
 Fielding skills are also stressed as the ball is put into play more frequently.
 While competitiveness begins to develop in boys, a learning environment is the goal.
-This is also a less competitive, learning environment with no standings kept and no playoffs. *6-year old boys who have completed a year of Farm League participation are welcome to register for Rookies.
+This is also a less competitive, learning environment with no standings kept and no playoffs. *6-year old boys are welcome to register for Rookies.

 Prep League (8 years old ONLY)

 The season will begin with the 3 innings of boy-pitch and 3 innings hitting off the machine, on May 1st one additional inning of live pitching will be added.
 To prepare the players for the skill of pitching, all players will be invited to attend a 3-session pitching clinic which will begin in March.
 In order to pitch in the Prep season, players MUST complete the pitching clinic.
 There will be a designated game during which all clinic attendees will be guaranteed to pitch, subject to league rules.
 The boy is expected to pitch the ball reasonably near the plate in order to pitch in future games.
 This league introduces the boys to competitive baseball and there is a single-elimination playoff at season’s end.